kellydunn/go-opc/README.md

 ## open pixel control

-Open Pixel Control is a protocol
+Open Pixel Control is a protocol that is used to control arrays of RGB lights like Total Control Lighting (http://www.coolneon.com/) and Fadecandy devices (https://github.com/scanlime/fadecandy).

 ## documentation